-The Company's ultimate shareholder is Aviva plc and there is ongoing communication and engagement with the Board of the parent company, Aviva Life Holdings UK Limited.
-Any matters requiring escalation are escalated by the SBG Board to its parent company.
-Additionally, members of the Aviva Life Holdings UK Limited board can attend the Company's board meetings by invitation.
+The Company's ultimate shareholder is Aviva plc and there is ongoing communication and engagement with the SBGL parent entity, Aviva Life Holdings UK Limited.
+Any matters requiring escalation are escalated by the Board to its parent company.
+Additionally, members of the Aviva Life Holdings UK Limited board can attend SBG Board meetings by invitation.